Bayesian Invariance Modeling of Multi-Environment Data

-\parhead{Dataset and setup.} The dataset comes from a large-scale gene perturbation experiment in yeast, where genome-wide mRNA expression levels are measured for 6,170 genes \citep{kemmeren2014large}.
-It includes two environments: 262 observational samples for $e=1$ where no gene deletion is performed, and 1,479 interventional samples for $e=2$ where each sample is obtained by a unique gene deletion.
-Our goal is to predict whether an unseen gene deletion will significantly change the expression level of some target gene.
+\parhead{Dataset and setup.} The data come from a large-scale yeast gene-perturbation experiment measuring genome-wide mRNA expression for 6,170 genes \citep{kemmeren2014large}.
+There are two environments: 262 observational samples ($e=1$, no deletion) and 1,479 interventional samples ($e=2$, each a unique gene deletion).
+We merge all deletion samples into one interventional environment: treating each deletion as its own environment would leave only a single sample per environment, too few to estimate that environment's distribution.
+Our goal is to predict whether an unseen gene deletion significantly changes the expression of some target gene.

-Following \citet{peters2016causal}, this problem can be approached by invariant prediction.
+Following \citet{peters2016causal}, this problem can be approached by inferring invariant features.
 We treat the expression level of the target gene as outcome $y$ and the expression levels of the remaining $p=6,169$ genes as features $x$.
-The goal becomes to find a subset of feature genes $x^{z^{*}} \subset x$ that invariantly predict $y$ across environments.
-If an invariant feature $x' \in x^{z^{*}}$ is deleted, then the outcome $y$ is expected to change in the resulting new environment, which allows us to predict the gene deletion effect.
-For non-invariant feature $x' \not \in x^{z^*}$, we do not make such prediction. \citet{peters2016causal} also provides a justification through a causal perspective, where the invariant feature genes are viewed as the direct causes of the target gene.
+Under the invariance assumption, if an invariant feature is deleted, then the outcome $y$ is expected to change in the resulting new environment. \citet{peters2016causal} also provides a causal perspective on the invariance solution, where the invariant features are viewed as the direct causes of the target gene.